icewolf/dbproxy/README.md

 To run, use a similar command to the old one, but with `cloudflared dbconnect [args] replaced with dbproxy.exe start [args]`

-A new `--proxy` parameter is required.
+A new `--port` parameter is required.
 This is the port that the db connect API will be served from, so it should be a port that is available on the server. `--hostname` is no longer required.

 ## How it works